vlad-timotei/wpgp-tools/README.md

-# WP GlotPress Tools
+# WPGPTools
 <img align="right" src="https://user-images.githubusercontent.com/65488419/118821977-6a34aa00-b8c0-11eb-9e1e-9304db38c434.png">

-This is a Chrome/Edge/UserScript extension to help you translate faster.
+A browser extension to help you translate faster and better.

 You can find the **Settings** for this extension in the top blue navigation menu *Tools Settings*